SansForSSBU/synacor_challenge_playthrough/README.md

 # Synacor Challenge Solution

 Hello!
 This is my solution for the Synacor Challenge.
-It's a bit of a mess, but aren't we all :)

 I've solved all codes except code 7.